AndrewC160/nextflow_CutNRun/README.md

 `-dir_out`: Output directory into which outputs will be published.

 `-control_epitope`: Control epitope used for background signal, typically "IgG".
 This value must match at least one sample within the `sample_table` *per sample/condition combination*.

-All cell line/condition combinations are expected to have at least one background sample.
+For the pooling process to run, each cell line/condition combination (pool) is expected to have at least one background sample; those without are only run through the replicate phase of the pipeline.
+It is also possible for background samples to apply to multiple pools: for instance, an IgG background in WT H358 cells can be used in one pool testing for KLF5 binding and another for H3K27 acetlyation.

 ### Input table